Python Testing API

 To follow along, please create a **Project** which contains a **Rectangle** in a **Scene2D** as well as copy and paste the above script to the desired *Python* location.
 In addition, recreate the **Logic** shown below in the **Logic Editor**.

-This will set the color of the Rectangle to blue if A
+This will set the color of the **Rectangle** to blue if `A` is pressed.

 Furthermore, the alphanumerics shown in the script lines describing the various **IDs** as: